Bossier Parish School Board: Controversies

 A joint consent decree between the Bossier Parish School Board and the Bossier parents represented by Americans United was filed with the U.S. District Court for Western Louisiana on January 22, 2018.
-This consent decree would end official prayers, teacher proselytizing to students, teachings of creationism, religious displays, or staff organizing any religious activities at Bossier Parish Schools.
+This consent decree would end official prayers, teacher proselytism, teaching of creationism, religious displays, and staff organization of any religious activities at Bossier Parish Schools.
 It would also require the district to create a monitoring committee to identify and resolve any future violations.

-In September 2017 in reaction to the protests by professional athletes during the playing of "The Star Spangled Banner", the superintendent of the Bossier Parish School Board Scott Smith released a statement requiring all athletes at schools in the parish to stand during the playing of the anthem.
-The statement said, "Our principals and their coaching staffs have sole discretion in determining consequences should a student athlete elect not to stand during the National Anthem and they are making their expectations known to players and their families this week."
-A letter to parents and students signed by the principal of Parkway High School outlined punishments ranging from a one-game suspension or physical punishments such as extra running for failure to comply to removal from the team for continued protests.
+In September 2017, in reaction to the protests by professional athletes during the playing of "The Star Spangled Banner", the superintendent of the Bossier Parish School Board, Scott Smith, released a statement requiring all athletes at schools in the parish to stand during the playing of the anthem.
+The statement read: "Our principals and their coaching staffs have sole discretion in determining consequences should a student athlete elect not to stand during the National Anthem and they are making their expectations known to players and their families this week."
+A letter to parents and students signed by the principal of Parkway High School outlined punishments ranging from a one-game suspension to physical punishments, such as extra running for failure to comply, to removal from the team for continued protests.